 Near my home in Humpty Doo there’s a marsh where locals dump animal carcasses.
-One time I found some new bones to photograph and stood on my car to get a higher perspective.
+One evening I found some new bones to photograph and stood on my car to get a higher perspective.
 Immersed in picture making, it was nearly dark when a battered ute drove through the bush.
 The window wound down and the driver stared silently, cigarette in mouth.

 “You must really like bones” he drawled quietly, eyeballing my large tripod.